-Video submissions for the UTAS wide Virtual 3MT Competition are now OPEN.
+Registrations for the UTAS-wide Virtual 3MT Competition are now OPEN.

-A panel of experts from different disciplines within UTAS will judge entries across 2 heats (dependent on number of entries received).
+A panel of experts from different disciplines within UTAS will judge entries across two heats (dependent on number of entries received).

 The winners from each Heat will progress to the UTAS Finals.
 The winner will then represent UTAS at the Asia Pacific Final.

 |FINALS & PEOPLES CHOICE COMPETITION|

 |Monday 15 Aug.||People's Choice voting opens - The UTAS Community will be asked to vote on who they thought gave the most convincing 3MT presentation (based on their understanding of the judging criteria outlined above).
 Details on how to view the presentations and vote will be provided closer to the date.
 It is possible to win a place (First or Runner-Up) and win the People's Choice award.|